 Spring starts this week, and so begins our attempt at gardening.
-This year I decided to let the kids have complete ownership over one herb plant (in honor of the letter H).
+This year I decided to let the kids have complete ownership over one herb plant.
 They are responsible to:

 - Choose the herb

 Nate chose Basil, Erica chose Oregano, and TJ chose Cilantro.
 After they planted, they got on the computer and opened some of my health books to do a little research so they know how to care for their plant, and how to cook with their plants.

 We had so much fun learning about the herbs they chose.
 Here is what we found out.